apache/dubbo-docs/dubbo-user-book-en/quick-start.md

 Dubbo uses a full Spring configuration, transparent access application,No API intrusion to your application,Just load the Dubbo configuration with Spring,Dubbo is loaded on the spring based schema extension.

-If you don't want to use the Spring configuration, you can call it by [the way of API] (../configuration/api.md) .
+If you don't want to use the Spring configuration, you can call it by [the way of API](../configuration/api.md).

 ## Service provider

-Complete installation steps, see：[Provider demo installation](https://dubbo.gitbooks.io/dubbo-admin-book/install/provider-demo.html)
+Complete installation steps, see：[Provider demo installation](http://dubbo.io/books/dubbo-admin-book-en/install/provider-demo.html)

 ### Defining service interfaces